 £2399 £1299 at Sevenoaks (save £1100) (opens in new tab)

 While most people will be best served by the C2, above, the G2 is even brighter and punchier and boasts a frame-like design that makes it look particularly brilliant when wall-mounted.
 Do bear in mind that there's no stand in the box.
-Use code GDSAVE150 to get this deal.
+Enter code GDSAVE100 at checkout to get the above price.

 BEST 65-INCH TV DEALS